Quality assurance and validation

 Security Testing Specialist (as needed)

-Business Analyst / Product SME (for UAT-heavy work)
+Business Analyst / Product SME (UAT-heavy work)

 DevOps Engineer (CI/CD and environment integration)